 Among them: a facility on Delaware's Delmarva Peninsula, where there are nearly 5,200 chicken houses and more than 4 billion pounds of chicken were processed last year.
-Bioenergy DevCo., a Maryland concern that recently bought an Italian operator of anaerobic digesters with private-equity money, said Thursday that it is building one amid the Delaware chicken houses in partnership with Perdue Farms Inc. The facility will break down the sludge, fat and offal from Perdue's nearby processing operations.
+Bioenergy DevCo., a Maryland concern that recently bought an Italian operator of anaerobic digesters with private-equity money, said Thursday that it is building one amid the Delaware chicken houses.
+The facility will break down the sludge, fat and offal supplied by Perdue Farms Inc.'s nearby processing operations.